-Constantine Samaras is an engineer at the RAND Corporation.
-He is also a professor at the Pardee RAND Graduate School and an adjunct assistant professor in the Department of Engineering and Public Policy at Carnegie Mellon University (CMU).
-His primary research area is energy and climate policy decisionmaking with a focus on the electricity and transportation sectors.
-Samaras researches how policy actions and research and development (R&D) investments affect energy use and national security, infrastructure requirements, economic and innovation outcomes, and life cycle environmental impacts.
-He recently served on a National Academies Committee evaluating the Department of Energy's advanced transportation energy research portfolio, serves on the Transportation Research Board's Alternative Transportation Fuels and Technologies Committee, and is an incoming editorial board member of the journal Renewable and Sustainable Energy Reviews.
-He has published numerous studies examining plug-in vehicles, renewable electricity, conventional and low-carbon fuels, and the industrial capacity of the evolving energy sector.
-Samaras has also examined energy security, basing, and infrastructure issues faced by the Department of Defense.
-At CMU, he teaches the graduate course Innovation for Energy and the Environment and was previously a post-doctoral fellow in the Climate Decisionmaking Center.
-Prior to beginning his research at CMU, Samaras was employed for five years as an engineering and sustainability consultant working on several multibillion-dollar infrastructure projects in New York.
+Constantine Samaras is an assistant professor in the Department of Civil and Environmental Engineering at Carnegie Mellon University (CMU).
+He is also an adjunct senior researcher at the RAND Corporation and a professor at the Pardee RAND Graduate School.
+His research spans energy, climate, and defense decisionmaking.
+Samaras analyzes how policy actions and research and development (R&D) investments affect energy use and national security, infrastructure requirements, economic and innovation outcomes, and life cycle environmental impacts.
+He served on a National Academies Committee evaluating the Department of Energy's advanced transportation energy research portfolio, serves on the Transportation Research Board's Alternative Transportation Fuels and Technologies Committee, and is an editorial board member of the journal Renewable and Sustainable Energy Reviews.
+He has published numerous studies examining plug-in and autonomous vehicles, renewable electricity, conventional and low-carbon fuels, and the industrial capacity of the evolving energy sector.
+Samaras has also led analyses on energy security, strategic basing, and infrastructure issues faced by the Department of Defense.
+He was previously a senior engineer at RAND, a post-doctoral fellow in the Climate Decisionmaking Center at CMU, and was earlier employed for five years as an engineer working on several multibillion-dollar infrastructure megaprojects in New York.

 Samaras received his Ph.D. in engineering and public policy and civil and environmental engineering from CMU.
-He is also a Leadership in Energy and Environmental Design (LEED) accredited professional.
+He also is a Leadership and Excellence in Environmental Design (LEED) Accredited Professional in Building Design and Construction.

 Samaras, C., Willis, H.H., Capabilities-Based Planning for Energy Security at Department of Defense Installations, RAND Corporation (RR-162-RC), 2013